Humblepics

 This is the non-negotiable foundation of all Stoicism.
 You must divide the world into two categories:

-2. The one thing you can control (your own mind, your judgments, your response).
-A Stoic wastes zero energy on Category 1.
-All of their effort is focused on Category 2.
-This single idea, if practiced, is the antidote to 99% of human anxiety.
+A Stoic wastes zero energy on the first category.
+All of their effort is focused on the second.
+Through my research, I’ve found this single idea, if practiced ruthlessly, is the ultimate antidote to 99% of modern human anxiety.

 2. Principle: Premeditatio Malorum (Seneca)